sahurtado88/Documentacion/English.md

 "are going to" + verb
 are going to work

+## Continous tenses

-The past continuous tense talks about continuing actions in the past.
+- The past continuous tense talks about continuing actions in the past.

 The programmers were arguing about technology when the project leader entered the conference room.